Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02c_TaxKeys.md

 Applicable tax rate.

 - *+/-*
-If the booking is a gross amount, the tax must be deducted from it, and therefore a minus sign is displayed.
-If the booking is a net amount, the tax must be added to it, and therefore a plus sign is displayed.
+If the posting is a gross amount, the tax must be deducted from it, and therefore a minus sign is displayed.
+If the posting is a net amount, the tax must be added to it, and therefore a plus sign is displayed.

 - *Factor*
 Factor applicable to the tax key.